Sahil710710710/Linux_Issues/index.md

 **Solution:** Configured the correct RHEL repository to proceed with the update.

-**Note:** Direct migration from CentOS to RHEL does not support certain packages, which need to be removed beforehand to avoid conflicts.
+**Note:** Direct migration from CentOS to RHEL does not support certain packages, which need to be removed beforehand to avoid conflicts..

 ---